jeffrschneider/specweaver/README.md

 ## Collaborative Agent Networks
 - Agents have a network of agents that they work with.
 This includes: agents that use them, agents that they use, and agents that they've become aware of and seem interesting.
 - Agents can create alliances to perform specialized or complex tasks.
 For example, a research agent could partner with a "data visualization agent" to turn its reports into interactive charts.

-Jeff don't use git or github; perhaps a headless or lightweight content mgmt system Jeff A/B testing features.
-Jeff, you can register yourself at agentcatalog.ai Jeff, you can join the agentmesh.ai rendezvous

 ## Self Educating
 - The system has the ability to acquire knowledge in the form of documents (stored information), and processes (generated code).